I confess I am guilty of judging Carnival Cruise Lines…. And I apologize!

 Carnival Fantasy: The Cabins

-I wasn’t sure how my friend and I would handle the inconvenience, but surprisingly the outlet issue was a non-issue.
+Surprisingly, the outlet issue was a non-issue.
 We charged our phones and iPads at different times and took turns using the area to get ready for the day.
 She uses an electric scooter — which we charged overnight.
 No problems.

 What the cabins lack in decor is made up for in service.
 “Su” was the best cabin steward I’ve ever had.
 I didn’t realize the duvets were real down (I’m allergic) until the third day on ship.
 I thought I was getting a cold.
 HA!
 Anyway, I asked Su if he could swap out my duvet.
 Not only did he completely change my bedding, he changed my friend’s bedding as well and left us a couple extra blankets in case we got cold at night.